thorT/DarkModelTool/README.md

 #### 5. Suggest creating BaseViewController
 <pre>
-ps:BaseViewController， Avoid writing this much for every VC ps:ViewController, In light and dark, text content changes or CGColor changes and other special cases, The ViewController will override and call the parent method, otherwise it can ignore it
+ps:BaseViewController， Avoid writing this much for every VC ps:ViewController, In light and dark, text content changes or CGColor changes and other special cases, The ViewController will override and call the parent method, otherwise it can be ignored
 => BaseViewController
 -(void)traitCollectionDidChange:(UITraitCollection *)previousTraitCollection{}
 - (void)setupDarkModel{}